basilfx/pentarm13uxx/README.md

 pentarm13uxx
 ============

-a small template project (blinking led) for the new lpc1347 (successor of the popular lpc1343)
+A small template project (blinking led) for the new lpc1347 (successor of the popular lpc1343).

-including Makefile, linker-script and cmsis and microcontroler header files
+Including Makefile, linker-script and cmsis and microcontroler header files.

-also includes eagle files for a small breaboardable eval-board
+Also includes eagle files for a small breaboardable eval-board.

 - - -